Affiliate links appear on this page that I may earn a commission if

 suggestion is if you want to start collecting these figures

-I find quite a few that deal with action figures in addition
+and I found quite a few sellers that deal with action figures in addition

 provided quite a few direct links to Amazon.com's site on